APACTestDrive/CloudNative_AppDev/README.md

 [Click Here to Lab 300: Create CI/CD Pipeline in DevCS](300-DEVCSlab.md)

-## 400: Putting It All Together - Continuous Integration and Delivery
+## 400: Putting It All Together - Continuous Integration and Continuous Delivery

 [Click Here to Lab 400: Putting It All Together - CICD](400-CICDlab.md)